-7.62.3 - Required Documentation
+7.62.2 - Required Documentation

-A Pre-Job Safety Inspection (PSI) may be required to be completed, and signed before any equipment and materials enter a Client site.
+A Field Level Hazard Assessment (FLHA) may be required to be completed, and signed before any equipment and materials enter a Client site.
+Ensure the contact clearly indicates how the work is to be completed on their work site.
 This will be reviewed with the escort or the SVC supervisor.
 The hazard assessment will at a minimum include the following:

-- Special dumping instructions •
+- Special dumping instructions

-- Special procedures when being escorted
+- · Special procedures when being escorted

-- Communications method •
+- Communications method